Arpit8081/Phishtray_Edited_Version/README.md

         # Phishtray
         127.0.0.1               phishtray.local
 3. Create two env files in the frontend.
 One called `.env.development.local` and the other called `.env.local`.
-You should then ask one of the devs for the content of the files.
+Then you should have to Write/Copy and Paste below content in both the files.

+REACT_APP_HOST_BACKEND=http://phishtray.local:9000
+REACT_APP_HOST_FRONTEND=http://phishtray.local:3000
+REACT_APP_NAME=Emtray

 ## Install
 1. Go into the local docker directory `cd docker/local`